mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 parametric variability because the expression contains only a variable and that variable is a parameter.

-That's all we'll say on this topic for now since discrete and conditional behavior will be discussed in detail in :ref:`the next chapter <discrete-behavior>`.
+.. todo:: change next chapter to Discrete Behavior That's all we'll say on this topic for now, since discrete and conditional behavior will be discussed in detail in :ref:`the next chapter <discrete-behavior>`.